LUJUANJUAN/BSMILES/README.md

     smiles = convertB(bsmiles)

   ### how to get fragments from BSMILES notation
-  1. input one file then got one output file from BSMILES.B_to_smiles import bsmiles_to_frag
+  1. input one file then got one output file.

+    from BSMILES.B_to_smiles import bsmiles_to_frag
     inputfile_name ="bsmiles"
     outputfile_name="fragment"
     bsmiles_to_frag(inputfile_name,outputfile_name)